 Note: The facet ranges are not visible in the Data Director application.
 When you use the REST web service to perform the search, the response can return the facet ranges.

-- 11. Click Apply.
+11. Click Apply.

-- 12. Publish the changes to the MDM Hub.
+- 12. Publish the changes to the MDM Hub. - a.

-- a.
 Click Publish.

-A change confirmation dialog box appears that prompts you to confirm the changes.
+A confirmation dialog box appears that prompts you to publish or review the changes.